-As part of a writing concept put forward over at Problogger I am making this posting about my Top 5 Investing Regrets over my lifetime.
-Thanks to Mrs. C8j for proof reading and suggesting content changes.
+As part of a writing idea from Problogger here are my Top 5 Investing Regrets over my lifetime.
+Thanks to Mrs. C8j for proofreading and suggesting content changes.

-I offer this as a list for folks to learn from, and maybe not make the same mistakes that I have made.
+I offer this as a list for folks to learn from.
+Don’t make the same mistakes that I have made.